Tear gas fired at university campus as city-wide protests continue in Hong Kong

 Tear gas was fired at around 8am, according to HKPU Student Union's editorial committee.

+In a Facebook post, Hong Kong Police said when tear gas was fired, they had been under "deadly" attack by protesters who were shooting arrows.

+Six arrows were seized from scene and the police's criminal investigation team is now investigating the case, it added.

-Thousands of students barricaded themselves inside campuses with makeshift fortifications at several other universities, blocking entrances and occupying nearby roads, preparing stockpiles of food, bricks, petrol bombs and other makeshift weapons as they hunkered down for possible clashes with police.
+At several other universities, thousands of students barricaded themselves inside campuses with makeshift fortifications, blocking entrances and occupying nearby roads, preparing stockpiles of food, bricks, petrol bombs and other makeshift weapons as they hunkered down for possible clashes with police.

 READ: Protesters blockade universities, stockpile makeshift weapons as chaos grips Hong Kong